jaymecd/localtest/README.md

-# Local development with docker
+# .local.test development

-**Objective:** Elevate Developer Experience (DX) for local development with `docker` by enabling `.test` FQDNs with TLS support and services auto-wire using labels.
+**Objective:** Elevate Developer Experience (DX) for local development using `docker` with `.test` TLD host names, encryption in-transit using TLS with local Root CA, and services auto-wire using labels.

 This solution, built on a streamlined `docker compose` stack, eliminates the need for random port bindings and allows developers to replicate application infrastructures of nearly any complexity locally,